Axe-hyx/Axe-hyx.github.io/_posts/2021-11-23-AnisotropicElastoplasticityClothProjectBug.md

 ---
 layout: post
 title: "reproduce paper [Jiang.
-2017]"
+2017], project error"
 author: "Axe-hyx"
 categories: journal
 tags: [paper,sample]
 image: cards.jpg
 ---

+With the help of [Nghia Truong](https://ttnghia.github.io), I fixed this bug, which is caused by the wrong project step.

+# Correct update step

+TO BE UPDATED

 I am debuging my implementation of Curve in 3D [Jiang.
 2017].
 For the convenience of debuging, I ignore the compute step of `return mapping` and `the type iii force`.